OSGeo/shapelib/contrib/doc/Shape_PointInPoly_README.txt

 ===============================================================================
-Project:  Shape_PoinInPoly
+Project:  Shape_PointInPoly
-Purpose:  Sample and the function for calculatin a point in a polygon
+Purpose:  Sample and the function for calculation a point in a polygon
 	  (complex,compound - it doesn't matter).
 Can be used for labeling.
 Author:   Copyright (c) 2004, Marko Podgorsek, d-mon@siol.net
 ===============================================================================